francescogerardomarra/its/learning/docker/orchestrator/docker-swarm/node/type/manager/how-create/how_create.md

 **Step:**

-Run the following command on the node you want to make the [leader] manager: <!-- todo: link to leader chapter -->
+Run the following command on the node you want to make the [leader](../responsibility/raft-consensus/role/role.md) manager:

 ```commandline
 docker swarm init